-Lower lids, with a “tired eyes” appearance, are typically the result of migrating eyelid fat.
-This fat is held back by a thin wall of fibrous tissue called the orbital septum, which sags over time.
-The fat, held firmly back by this wall in youth can bulge with age, giving you “baggy” upper and lower eyelids.
+Lower lids, with a “fatigued eye” appearance, are typically the result of the eyelid fat migrating.
+This fat, held in position by the orbital septum, sags over time.
+The fat is held firmly back by this wall in youth, but can bulge with age, giving you “baggy” upper and lower eyelids.
 Blepharoplasty trims this extra fat and tightens the wall, restoring a youthful contour.
 Sometimes we will reposition fat into some of the hollows beneath the fat in order to create a smoother skin surface.
 These hollows may include the “tear trough” which commonly deepens with aging.

-Whether the reason for the undesirable changes is excess skin of the upper lids, or the fatty pockets of the lower lids or wrinkles in both areas, Dr. Chatham will tailor your surgery to your individual needs and goals.
+Whether the reason for the undesirable changes is excess skin of the upper lids, or the fatty pockets of the lower lids or wrinkles in both areas, Dr. Chatham will customize your cosmetic facial enhancement surgery to your individual needs and goals.

 How is Eyelid Surgery Performed?